mdsrayyan/chef-book/README.md

 4. Can search for specific recipe.
 5. Can upload the images for the recipe
 6. Can view all favourite if more are added

+# Live Preview
+You can view the application [here](https://chef-book-demo.netlify.app)

 # Installation